WEBINAR How Mitchells and Butlers Improves Speed to Market with Bynder and Wrike Tuesday June 6th, 2023

 What are brand guidelines?

 Brand guidelines are clearly defined rules and standards that communicate how your brand should be represented to the world.
-Brand guidelines help businesses ensure consistency and demonstrate what the company is, what it does, and what it stands for.
+Brand guidelines help businesses ensure brand consistency and demonstrate what the company is, what it does, and what it stands for.
 Think of it like a brand ‘rulebook’ that centralizes the overall look and feel of your brand identity.

 What should brand guidelines include?

-5. Tone of voice and grammar rules
+• Tone and grammar: Instructions on tone of voice and grammar rules.

 Effective brand guidelines are those that can be shared and understood easily by anyone involved in communicating your brand—both internally and externally.